TBNCI2023/CA2SeccApp/README.md

 This will run the latest version of phpMyAdmin and name the container *"phpmyadmin"*.
 It helps to connect the container to the network created and map a port to port 80 of the container.
 Replace *"your_port_choice"* and *"your_network_name"*.

+---

 ## If Docker is not Installed
 Follow the next steps if docker need to be installed in your local machine.

 4. How to Install Docker
-Go to the Docker website: https://www.docker.com/products/docker-desktop Click on the "Download" button and select your operating system (Windows or Mac).
+- Go to the [Docker website] (https://www.docker.com/products/docker-desktop) Click on the "Download" button and select your operating system (Windows or Mac).
 Follow the installation instructions for your operating system.
 Once Docker is installed, open a terminal window (Windows) or a terminal application (Mac).
 Run the command "docker --version" to make sure Docker is installed and working properly.

+For more information on how to install Docker:  https://docs.docker.com/get-docker/